RosettaCommons/documentation/application_documentation/rna/drrafter.md

 ####`-final_structures`
 This should be a list of (ideally ten) final DRRAFTER models in PDB format for error estimation.
 Typically, this should be the best ten scoring DRRAFTER models.

+##Troubleshooting

+**Problem:** RNA coordinates are being built into density that I think belongs to a protein (but I don’t have a structure of that protein!).
+**Solution:** Segment your density map – remove density for regions that you do not want to build RNA coordinates into.
+This can be done in Chimera.

+**Problem:** RNA coordinates are being built into density that I know belongs to a protein (I even fit a protein structure into the density map!).
+**Solution:** To minimize computational expense, protein residues that are not near the region where missing RNA coordinates are being built are removed.
+If RNA coordinates end up being built into the density for these removed protein residues, there are several possible solutions:
+* Change the -dist_cutoff value.
+By default it is 20 Å, meaning that residues more than 20 Å away from RNA residues being modeled (that are supplied in -start_struct) or the residues listed in -include_residues_around will be removed.
+This does not apply to residues in -include_as_rigid_body_structures.
+* Include the full protein structure in -include_as_rigid_body_structures.
+This will ensure that no residues will be removed from the protein.
+* Try specifying more residues for -include_residues_around.
+Residues within the -dist_cutoff of the specified residues will be kept during the DRRAFTER run.